 Daren Small is a distinguished bass-baritone soloist in the American Northwest.
 He enjoys sharing his passion for singing both on stage as well as in the classroom and voice studio.
-Small is currently pursuing his Doctor of Musical Arts degree in Vocal Performance at the University of Cincinnati College-Conservatory of Music (CCM).
+Small earned his Doctor of Musical Arts degree in Vocal Performance at the University of Cincinnati College-Conservatory of Music (CCM).
 A native of Billings, Montana, Mr. Small was formerly the Director of Choirs at Billings Senior High School, where he conducted five curricular choirs and two extra-curricular ensembles.
 Throughout his entire career and even now, he actively searches for new audiences in order to share his clear and rich-timbred voice.

 Mr. Small made his soloist debut at Montana State University during their 2006 performance of Mozart’s Requiem.
 Since then, he has performed as a soloist in many venues.
 His most recent operatic appearances include: Die Zauberflöte, Turandot, Aïda, The Crucible, Rigoletto, Tosca, and La Bohème.
 He is continually hailed as one of the finest bass soloists ever to sing Handel’s Messiah.
 His recent concert appearances include performances of Bach's St. John Passion, Stravinsky's Les Noces, and the Fauré Requiem (2019).
 Small has also appeared at events across the state of Montana such as Opera on the Avenue, Opera at the Bay, and Auction of Arias.
 Small was also a winner of the District Metropolitan Opera National Council Auditions for Montana and Idaho.
 He went on to win the 3rd place Encouragement Award at the Northwest MONC Finals.